Build your career with CPC

 * Station employees only (conditions apply)

-At the beginning of the season new CPC team members take part in an extensive Induction Course undertaken on-station which runs for up to 11 days.
-This is followed by site specific induction training on the individual stations where they are based.
+At the beginning of the season new CPC team members take part in an extensive Induction Course which is undertaken on the station that they are based.
+The first week is a formal program followed by continued training on the core tasks of the role.

-These skills include horsemanship, horse shoeing, cattle work, fencing, water and mechanical maintenance and motorbike skills.
+The skills covered include horsemanship, horse shoeing, cattle work, mustering, fencing, water and mechanical maintenance and motorbike skills.
 The induction also allows our new team members to learn information such as low stress stock handling techniques and Workplace Health and Safety within the pastoral industry.

 Courses offered may include:

-This list is by no means exhaustive and there are many other e-learning courses that may be learnt on CPC stations.
-The scope is extremely wide – the main limit being the person’s aptitude and interest in the skills he/she wishes to pursue.
+This list is by no means exhaustive.
 To supplement your training by CPC personnel, it is our custom to use professional instructors from outside the company.
-This practice allows staff access to some of this nations leading trainers.
+This practice allows staff access to leading trainers.

 We also believe our team members are a vital link in the continuing success of our company and therefore everyone is encouraged to join our regular company conference calls so they can keep informed on what is happening within the business, future initiatives and share their ideas on our journey to become the preferred employer within the Pastoral Industry.